 As I indicated, another way to achieve change in the longer run would be to delegate the control of debt letter content requirements to the Financial Conduct Authority.
 There is an opportunity here, as the FCA recently completed a statutory review of the Consumer Credit Act, which acknowledged several concerns about the rules on content.
 The review highlighted the possibility of the FCA taking control of and updating the rules.
 I will be interested to hear the Minister’s response to that suggestion.

-Debt collection letters from lenders is just one of many problems that people in financial difficulties face.
+Debt collection letters from lenders are just one of many problems that people in financial difficulties face.
 I also support an initiative that proposes bailiff regulation, which has been put together by the hon.
 Member for Leeds West (Rachel Reeves).
 We and other hon.
 Members have signed a joint letter to the Minister with responsibility for bailiffs to call for the behaviour of bailiffs to be regulated.